BlackriverOrg/anysolve-docs/docs/showcase/anonymize-ai/anonymize-ai.md

-# Task design - Run AIs anonymized
+# Tool design - Run AIs anonymized

 As a Company or Private Person that is regulated by Privacy Laws as the GDPR you may worry about leaking your customer's data to AI models that are re-trained with the data you input.

 AnySolve offers a solution for this problem.
-The [https://www.anysolve.ai/tools/intern-anonymizer-anonymize](Anonymize Text Task) allows you to use the [Software Presidio](https://microsoft.github.io/presidio/) to anonymize your inputs.
+The [https://www.anysolve.ai/tools/intern-anonymizer-anonymize](Anonymize Text Tool) allows you to use the [Software Presidio](https://microsoft.github.io/presidio/) to anonymize your inputs.

 **Please note** that there is no guarantee that every form of private input is anonymized.
 Test it in full on your input data.